Early Arrivals and Late Departures

 Leave of Absence or Withdrawing from the College

 When the residence halls close for breaks, students are expected to take out trash and perishable food, unplug items in the room, turn out the lights, and shut and lock the windows.
-Bedroom doors that are lockable and apartment doors must also be closed and locked.
-A list of complete closing procedures will be distributed about two weeks prior to each break closing.
+Apartment doors and bedroom doors that are lockable should be closed and locked.
+A list of complete closing procedures will be distributed about one week prior to each break closing.
 Residents may leave personal items in their room during all breaks, except for the summer.
 However, due to the "unoccupied" status of the campus during breaks, it is suggested that students take valuable items with them to ensure their safety.

 Staff members from Residential & First-Year Programs and Department of Public Safety conduct inspections during breaks.
 Any infractions will be noted and the student will be notified and/or charged accordingly.